Investing in new equipment. How the Numbers work.

 Whilst the machine isn’t a core asset of the business, when it is not working properly or at all, it causes inconvenience for the whole practice.
-By default it is negatively affecting patient outcomes and practice efficiecy.
+By default it is negatively affecting patient outcomes and practice efficiency.

-Dr Smith has spent many years nurturing his practice and his professional reputation, so he is also concerned that poor equipment reflects badly on his clinical ability as far as his patients’ PERCEPTION is concerned.
+Dr Smith has spent many years nurturing his practice and his professional reputation, so he is also concerned that poor quality, outdated equipment reflects badly on his clinical ability as far as his patients’ PERCEPTION is concerned.